openfl/www.openfl.org/_posts/2014-07-29-summer-update.md

 ## What About Consoles?

-Console support is one reason for the Lime "next" architecture.
+Console support (Wii U, PS4, XBox One, etc) is one reason for the Lime "next" architecture.
 In the future, expect a "console" render context that supports the upcoming console platform targets.
 Aether has already been updated with support for external platform targets, to enable the build code to remain safely under NDA, in accordance with platform-holder agreements.

 As we continue to make strides in this area, the flexibility of the Lime API will be essential.
 For example, 3DS and Wii U support will require multiple windows, and other console features will find their way into Lime, and as appropriate, OpenFL will have Flash metaphors for them (though the Lime API will always be available directly).